fzaidi96/didit-reddit-upvote-example/README.md

 Latest commits:
 - [x] Add metadata to each post
 - [x] Redirect user to a login page if they try to vote AND/OR comment if not logged in
-- [x] Ammended SQL to prevent a user from voting more than once on a post
+- [x] Amended SQL to prevent a user from voting more than once on a post
+- [x] Added TipTap (although can't understand the purpose very well)

 ## Upvote